RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/10/06 today i made design for user profile dahboard not deign tried to code the design and many task remaing hope to comple these task tomorrow and start backend journey again..

+ddate:2024/1-/05 today i played a lot of chess games and wasted time in reels not benificial for development journey..